redhatpeter/AzureCosmosDBlabs/dotnet/labs/09-troubleshooting-performance.md

     ```

     > Although the overall minimum throughput that can be set is 400 RU/s, specific containers or databases may have higher limits depending on size of stored data, previous maximum throughput settings, or number of containers in a database.
 Trying to set a value below the available minimum will cause an exception here.
 The current allowed minimum value can be found on the **ThroughputResponse.MinThroughput** property.

+    > **Important**: Your `PeopleCollection` may show a minimum throughput of **1000 RU/s or higher** instead of 400 RU/s.
+This is normal and demonstrates a key concept: minimum throughput increases based on your container's data size and usage history.
+Always check the `MinThroughput` property before scaling down.

-1. Add the following code to update the RU/s setting for the container then print out the updated RU/s for the container:
+1. Add the following code to update the RU/s setting for the container then print out the updated RU/s for the container. **Note**: Adjust the throughput value to match or exceed your container's minimum (use the value from `MinThroughput` above):

     ```csharp
-    await peopleContainer.ReplaceThroughputAsync(1000);
+    // Use your actual minimum throughput value here (e.g., 1000 if that's your minimum) await peopleContainer.ReplaceThroughputAsync(1000);
     throughput = await peopleContainer.ReadThroughputAsync();
     await Console.Out.WriteLineAsync($"New Throughput {throughput} RU/s");